ginnyintifa/PTMscape/README.md

 ### Targeted prediction

-Know phosphoS sites and proteins are used to train a linear SVM model.
-Select score threshold by cross validating within known PTM sites.
-A score corresponding to specificity 0.99 will be chosen as the threshold.
-Two text output files will be produced. **ps_sample_predict_mapped_df.tsv** and **ps_sample_predict_test.tsv**.
+Known phosphoS sites and proteins are used to train a linear SVM model.
+Select a score threshold by cross validating within known PTM sites.
+The score corresponding to specificity 0.99 will be chosen as the threshold.
+Two text output files will be produced: **ps_sample_predict_mapped_df.tsv** and **ps_sample_predict_test.tsv**.

 ```{r, eval=F}
 predict_on_targeted_proteome (ptm_site = "S",